mjgs/mjgs.github.io/about.md

 More details about me on [LinkedIn](https://www.linkedin.com/in/markjgsmith), [Github](https://github.com/mjgs) and the [Homepage](https://markjgsmith.com).

 I write longform on the [Blog](https://blog.markjgsmith.com) and shortform on the [Linkblog](https://links.markjgsmith.com) and [Twitter](https://twitter.com/markjgsmith).

+I also publish a [newsletter](https://markjgsmith.substack.com) where I roundup the best links I’ve posted to the linkblog over the week.